-The project invited tenders from two companies who are engaged in a Service Level Agreement by LinkWater.
+The project utilised a Select Request for Tender process.
+Tenders were invited from two companies, J & P Richardson Industries Pty Ltd and SAGE Automation, who are engaged in a Service Level Agreements with LinkWater.
+A Select Request for Tender process was utilised due to elevated risks associated with the project due to the interface with and modification of LinkWater's various SCADA systems as part of the scope.
 As is detailed in the FIN/PRC/181 - Evaluation Report Provision of Reservoir Security Hatches Alarms and SCADA Works both companies tendered for the project.

-A contract was awarded to J & P Richardson Industries Pty Ltd for Stage 1 of the Reservoir Security Hatch and SCADA audit with a value of \$ 34,440 in April 2011.
+A contract was awarded to J & P Richardson Industries Pty Ltd for Stage 1 of the Reservoir Security Hatch and SCADA audit with a value of \$34,440 in April 2011.
 Stage 1 comprised of an audit and report on each reservoir to ascertain the exact scope of works required for each reservoir.

 Stage 2 comprised of the supply and installation of infrastructure in accordance with the findings of the report produced in Stage 1.
-Email correspondence provided by LinkWater indicates that the initial budget of approximately \$ 80,000 was for Stage 1 of the project which was to investigate the full extent of the required works and prepare a report with full costings from which, if approved, would proceed to Stage 2 - implementation of the findings of the report (in full or part).
+Email correspondence provided by LinkWater indicates that the initial budget of approximately \$80,000 was for Stage 1 of the project which was to investigate the full extent of the required works and prepare a report with full costings from which, if approved, would proceed to Stage 2 - implementation of the findings of the report (in full or part).
 J & P Richardson Industries Pty Ltd prepared the report and submitted costs for the 12 reservoirs that they assessed required hatch alarms.
-The email advises that "This scope of work and costing went to CRC on 18th August.
-The CRC had a full discussion on the project, the risks of not undertaking the work and the consequences of over spending the program budget.
-They decided that we should proceed to fully install the required hatch alarms."
-The J & P Richardson Industries Pty Ltd report has not been provided.